davidschober/recipes/index.md

 * Aggiungete nel composto che si sarà addensato i semini di finocchietto, due cucchiai di olio e incorporate bene mescolando con un cucchiaio di legno.
 Ungete una teglia rettangolare (25 x 35) e antiaderente con l'olio rimasto, e versatevi la crema di farina di castagne ottenuta.
 Terminate distribuendo uniformemente sulla superficie l'uvetta scolata e strizzata, e poi i pinoli.
 * Cuocete nel forno preriscaldato a 180°C per circa un’ora.
 Il castagnaccio è pronto quando si stacca dalle pareti della teglia e la parte superiore assume un bel colore dorato, con le caratteristiche crepe

+## Creole Shrimp Skewers
+### Ingredients

+* 2 tablespoons Creole Seasoning
+* 6 tablespoons unsalted butter, melted
+* 1 pound medium shrimp (30/40) peeled and deveined

+###
+Directions

+* Preheat the oven to 425 degrees F.
+* Combine the Creole Seasoning and melted butter in a medium bowl.
+Whisk to combine.
+Place 3 tablespoons of this mixture in a shallow dish and reserve the remaining mixture for later.
+* Skewer the shrimp on small 6 inch skewers, using 2-3 shrimp per skewer.
+Lay the skewers in the butter mixture in the shallow dish and coat both sides with the seasoning.
+Place the skewers on a parchment-lined baking sheet.
+Once all the shrimp have been skewered, place the baking sheet in the oven and let the shrimp bake for about 12-15 minutes until opaque throughout.
+Remove the skewers and place on a platter for serving.
+* Serve immediately with the remaining melted Creole butter and some crusty bread to dip in the butter.

 ## Crispi
 ### Ingredients